KeyouXZ/Skynomi/README.md

   - Remove `{Utils.Messages.Name}` from log message
 - Shop System: `v1.1.2` -> `v1.2.0`
   - Added `Prefix` option for item (requested by [@HikariiiSora](https://github.com/HikariiiSora))
+  - Shop items can be bought/sold under the name and id

 ## License